AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 >[!TIP]
 >
 >This document takes extra steps to illustrate how the Universal Editor works and is intended to deepen the developer's understanding of the editor.
+It therefore does not take the most direct route to instrumenting an app, but the most illustrative of the Universal Editor and how it works.
 >
 >If you want to get up-and-running as quickly as possible, please see the [Getting Started with the Universal Editor in AEM](/help/implementing/universal-editor/getting-started.md) document.